 There are five common causes of breaker tripping.
 Improper circuit design, Overload, ground fault, leg to leg short and breaker issues

-Improper circuit design can result in an overload condition when the circuit ampacity (amperage capacity) or the circuit breaker size is not properly matched to the load to begin with and / or someone added additional load to the circuit later on.
+Improper circuit design can result in an overload condition when the circuit ampacity (amperage capacity) or the circuit breaker size is not correctly matched to the load, to begin with or someone added additional load to the circuit later on.

-If the conductor is smaller than the MCA rating or the breaker is smaller than the MOCP rating It can result in a tripping breaker.
+If the conductor is smaller than the MCA rating or the breaker is lower than the MOCP rating.
+It can result in a tripping breaker.

 You will also see cases where more than one system will be connected to one circuit breaker which is incorrect unless the systems have additional, independent overcurrent protection.

-These issues usually causes an intermittent trip as it takes time under load to show up depending on the severity of the issue.
+These issues usually cause an intermittent trip as it takes time under load to show up depending on the severity of the problem.